The Strange Story of John DeLorean’s Snowcat Factory Is Even More Bizarre Than the DMC-12

 Signs of Trouble

 There's another reason why DeLorean expanded into aircraft tugs: DMC-Logan hadn't been quite the financial windfall he expected.
-Through the 1980s, snowcat competition began to heat up.
+Thanks in part to the 1980s ski boom, snowcat competition began to heat up.
 Companies like Bombardier and PistenBully were knocking on DMC's door, and the company began to look into ways to increase cash flow.
 And as a business with seasonal demand, the company regularly operated at a loss for the majority of the year, according to David Smart.
 Under Thiokol's ownership, the Logan plant was able to use its parent company as a banker and stay operational while focusing its spending on raw materials, labor, and product development.
 When ski season came around, the company would rake in the cash, more than making up for its losses.

 When the company split from Thiokol, the blank check funding stopped.
 And as DeLorean's own financial and legal troubles multiplied, DMC-Logan would be left to figure out a way to stay afloat with no emergency cash-filled life preserver.
 Soon the company resorted to taking on odd jobs to stay above water.
-Soon, its 60 percent market share began to dwindle as the company pumped out odds and ends like treadmill frames to skid steer loaders.
+Its 60 percent market share dwindled through the '80s as the company pumped out odds and ends like treadmill frames to skid steer loaders.

 "There was really no plan to address and modernize, and really bring our product up to what their competition was doing," said Smart. "[Competitors] had the money to modernize their products more than us.
 We tried to do the best we could with the limited amount of engineering and R&D that we could do.
 But John, he wanted money.
 He took the money out of the company rather than put money in."